What is WPC-Global?

 Privilege is often times difficult to see for those people who were born with access to power and the resources that go with that power.
 WPC Global - Toronto aims to enhance individual understanding of white privilege, as well as to address the dominant narratives that operate throughout our institutions and across society.

 Through workshops and panel discussions, we will engage in transformative conversations about privilege and its impacts with an aim of building a more inclusive world.
-As is the Toronto Met way, WPC Global - Toronto invites diverse and respectful perspectives, and encourages community-wide participation.
+As is the TMU way, WPC Global - Toronto invites diverse and respectful perspectives, and encourages community-wide participation.

 What is White Privilege?

 “White Privilege” refers to a socio-political system that distributes power, privilege and benefits unequally among groups in societies and countries in our world.
 It is rooted in the history of European colonial domination and settlement of the Americas, Asia and Africa, on one hand, and the 19th century practice of “race science” justifying this domination, on the other.
 These two phenomena have resulted in a set of political, social and cultural beliefs, assumptions and practices based on the primacy of one group over others.

 The theme of the conference was Are Canadians Too Polite?
 Addressing Global Perspectives on White Privilege and Oppression in Canada and Beyond.

 How do I submit a proposal for WPC-Global?